victoroscar30/aeroexplorer/README.md

 This data engineering pipeline is designed to extract, transform, and load flight data from the OpenSky Network API.
 It automates the process of collecting raw data, applying cleaning and transformation rules, and then storing the processed data in a MongoDB collection.
 The pipeline's modular structure makes it easy to maintain and extend for future stages.

 #### Pipeline Flow
-The pipeline follows a simple **Extract-Transform-Load (ETL)** approach, where each stage is encapsulated in a separate Python module to ensure a separation of responsibilities, orchestrated by the main script `pipeline.py`.
+The pipeline follows a simple **Extract-Transform-Load (ETL)** approach, where each stage is encapsulated in a separate Python module to ensure a separation of responsibilities.

 ##### Pipeline Diagram
+The data flow follows a clear sequence, orchestrated by the main script `pipeline.py`.

 ```mermaid
 graph TD